Hi, I'm Sam, I love movies. My main interests are science fiction and zombie movies. I also enjoy pessimistic and survival films.

 Zombies and Rock N 'Roll according to The Cannon Group.
 That had to be on this list.

 Yes, Hard Rock Zombies seems edited by a no-talented film student.
-But their imagery and deranged situations, which among other things includes Nazi dwarves, monsters that self-cannibalize themselves with mustard and ketchup and a heavy metal band that for some crazy reason becomes goth when they become zombies, is just impossible to ignore.
+But their imagery and deranged situations, which among other things includes Nazi dwarves, monsters that self-cannibalize themselves with mustard, ketchup, and a heavy metal band that for some crazy reason becomes goth when they become zombies, is just impossible to ignore.

 If it had lasted 40 minutes less it would be an absolute and indisputable classic.
 We're not kidding.